Eel River Athapaskan peoples

-The Eel River Athabaskans include the Wailaki, Lassik, Nongatl, and Sinkyone (Sinkine) groups of Native Americans that traditionally live in present-day Mendocino, Trinity, and Humboldt counties on or near the Eel River and Van Duzen River of northwestern California.
+The Eel River Athapaskans include the Wailaki, Lassik, Nongatl, and Sinkyone (Sinkine) groups of Native Americans that traditionally live in present-day Mendocino, Trinity, and Humboldt counties on or near the Eel River and Van Duzen River of northwestern California.

-These groups speak dialects of the Wailaki language belonging to the Pacific Coast Athabaskan group of the Athapaskan language family which is prominently represented in Alaska, western Canada, and the southwestern U.S. Other related Athapaskan groups neighboring the Eel River Athapaskans included the Hupa-Whilkut-Chilula to the north, the Mattole on the coast to the west, and the Kato to the south.
+These groups speak dialects of the Wailaki language belonging to the Pacific Coast Athapaskan group of the Athapaskan language family which is prominently represented in Alaska, western Canada, and the southwestern U.S. Other related Athapaskan groups neighboring the Eel River Athapaskans included the Hupa-Whilkut-Chilula to the north, the Mattole on the coast to the west, and the Kato to the south.

 The Whilkut, Nongatl and Lassik were essentially annihilated during the Bald Hills War in the 1860s.

 Some Wailaki people are registered members of Round Valley Indian Tribes.

-Tribes
+Dialect groups

+While the below groupings – Nongatl, Lassik, Wailaki, and Sinkyone – are often mentioned as political or tribal groupings, discussions with contemporary Wailaki by Thomas Keter, as well as Jerry Rohde's analysis of Pliny Earle Goddard's field notes, shows that these are dialectical groupings assigned names by ethnographers for the sake of convenience with little basis in the everyday lived experience of Wailaki themselves.
+The spelling of names in this article is very irregular, reflecting an attempted standardized orthography by Sally Anderson and spellings from Pliny Goddard, Clinton Hart Merriam, Martin Baumhoff, Alfred Kroeber, and others.

 Nongatl

-The Nongatl (Hupa word meaning ″Athapaskan to the south″) lived traditionally in the territory around the Van Duzen River, from its outlet on the Eel River to its headwaters near Dinsmore, California, and along Yager Creek and Larabee Creek (Elsasser 1978; Golla 2011).
+The Nongatl (Hupa word meaning "Athapaskan to the south") lived traditionally in the territory around the Van Duzen River, from its outlet on the Eel River to its headwaters near Dinsmore, California, and along Yager Creek and Larabee Creek (Elsasser 1978; Golla 2011).
 They had at least 35 villages.